Educational Affairs Section (Kyomu-gakari)

 *Important* Entrance Examinations for Applicants.

-TOEFL®Test /TOEIC® TEST score sheet will be used as the written examinations (English) for Languages and Media (Group 5) and Psychology and Philosophy (Group 6) from the 2017 entrance examination.On the use of TOEIC/TOEFL scores in the Graduate School Admission (2017.1.30 update)
+TOEFL®Test /TOEIC® TEST score sheet will be used as the written examinations (English) for Languages and Media (Group 5) and Psychology and Philosophy (Group 6) from the 2017 entrance examination.Guide to written examinations (English) submission of TOEFL®Test ／TOEIC®Test score sheet as a part of the entrance examination to GSIS

 - * The Graduate School of Information Sciences offers a two-year Master's program and a three-year Doctoral program.